HumanSignal/label-studio/docs/source/guide/index.md

 python setup.py develop
 ```

-Then launch a new project which stores all labeling data in a local directory `my_labeling_project`:
+Then create a new project, it stores all labeling data in a local directory `my_labeling_project`:

 ```bash
 label-studio start my_labeling_project --init